 We have chosen the Greek mythological figure Prometheus as our namesake.
 Prometheus stands for the liberation of man from immaturity.
 The fire which Prometheus brought mankind empowered them to self-determination and liberty.
 We want to spark this fire in the minds and hearts of the people in our country.
 Our motivation is idealistic.
 We do not pursue special interests and we are independent of political parties.
 We believe in the power of ideas.

-Clemens Schneider, born in 1980, works on his PhD on the English historian Lord Acton and his notion of liberty.
-He co-founded the educational project „Agora“ Summer Academy and the blog „Offene Grenzen“ („Open Borders“).
+Clemens Schneider, born in 1980, co-founded the educational project „Agora“ Summer Academy and the blog „Offene Grenzen“ („Open Borders“).
 From 2011 to 2014 he held a scholarship by the Friedrich Naumann Foundation and held responsible positions there organizing several seminars and conferences.
 He is active as blogger and speaker and is in constant contact with the young members of the pro-liberty movement.

 Prof. Thomas Mayer